 The Medical Bureau of Road Safety (Bureau) is responsible for the chemical testing of intoxicants in driving in Ireland.
 It is a corporate body established in November 1968 by the Minister for Local Government under Part V of the Road Traffic Act 1968.
 The Ministers title was altered to Minister for the Environment & Local Government on 22nd July 1997.
 In June 2002 the Medical Bureau of Road Safety came under the aegis of the Minister for Transport, Tourism and Sport following the transfer of departmental Administration and Ministerial Functions Order 2002.
-Since 2011 the Medical Bureau of Road Safety is currently under the Department of Transport, Tourism and Sport
+The Medical Bureau of Road Safety is currently under the Department of Transport.